 A horizontal or sloped, structural member that supports roof loads.

-Factor that accounts for the desired level of safety, including deviations of the actual load form the nominal load and uncertainties in the analysis that transforms the load in to a load effect, in determining the nominal strength and for the manner and consequences of failure.
+Factor that accounts for the desired level of safety, including deviations of the actual load from the nominal load and uncertainties in the analysis that transforms the load into a load effect, in determining the nominal strength and for the manner and consequences of failure.
 [USA and Mexico]

 Seismic Design Category (SDC)

-That part of the structural system that has been considered in the design to provide the required resistance to the earth quake forces and effects.
-[Canada]
+That part of the structural system that has been selected in the design to provide energy dissipation and the required resistance to seismic forces prescribed in the applicable building code.

 The span made by one continuous structural member without any intermediate supports.